hb9kns/webforms/README.md

 E.g, an entry of `admin	*` will grant admin permissions to all users, even if they are listed in `editor` or `visitor` lines.

-Logging can be switched on by setting the field `log` with a dummy page name.
+Logging can be switched on by setting the field `log` with page name 'log' and the file name.
+If the file is not writable, no logging will occur without error.

 #### example configuration file

 	# test suite configuration
 	# type	name	filename
-	base	dummy	relative/path/to/basefile.txt	basefile description
+	base	file	relative/path/to/basefile.txt	basefile description
 	page	pageone another/path/to/pageone.txt	page one description
 	page	pagetwo	/absolute/path/to/pagetwo.txt	page two description
 	# suppress displaying index/base field in page view